Royal Papworth Hospital: History

-Papworth Hospital was founded at Papworth Everard (to the west of Cambridge) in 1918 as a sanatorium for the treatment of tuberculosis among discharged soldiers who had served in the First World War, following a campaign led by Elsbeth Dimsdale, and was initially known as the “Cambridgeshire Tuberculosis Colony”.
+Papworth Hospital was founded at Papworth Everard (to the west of Cambridge) in 1918, after a country house had been acquired in 1917 as a sanatorium for the treatment of tuberculosis among discharged soldiers who had served in the First World War, following a campaign led by Elsbeth Dimsdale, and was initially known as the “Cambridgeshire Tuberculosis Colony”.
 The institution was initially under the direction of Dr (later Sir) Pendrill Varrier-Jones.
+Between 1920 and 1940, the Colony purchased farmland around the village, becoming largest landowner in the parish.

 From the 1950s, surgical facilities developed, beginning with thoracic (chest/lung) surgery and expanding to cardiac surgery.
 Surgeon Ben Milstein performed the first open-heart surgery at Papworth Hospital in September 1958.

 In August 1979, surgeon Terence English performed the first successful heart transplant in the UK at Papworth Hospital.
 The patient, Keith Castle, lived for over five years following his surgery.
 In February 1980, 23-year-old male nurse Paul Coffey became Britain's thirteenth heart transplant patient, when he was given the heart of a woman who had died in a car crash, by surgeons at Papworth Hospital.
 In February 1986 Paul Coffey and some of his friends started the 'T' Planters Club which held annual fundraising dinners; the ‘T’ was in recognition of the pioneer surgeon Sir Terence English.
 In the four years between its founding and its winding up in 1990, the ‘T’–Planters Club raised £109,917.

 In 1986, alongside a team from Addenbrooke's Hospital, the world's first heart-lung and liver transplant took place at Papworth Hospital.
 Surgeons John Wallwork and Roy Calne performed the operation on 35-year-old Davina Thompson.

 In August 1994 a team of doctors carried out a revolutionary operation when 62-year-old Arthur Cornhill was given the world's first permanent battery-operated heart.

 In May 2014, a new CT scanner was unveiled at the old hospital by its royal patron, the Duchess of Gloucester.

 In September 2017, Papworth Hospital was granted the designation “royal” by the Queen and so became Royal Papworth Hospital in January 2018.

 The hospital was one of the NHS's leading hospitals in the fight against the Coronavirus (COVID-19) pandemic in the United Kingdom, with some of the best results in the country despite caring for the sickest patients.

 In 2020, series 3 of the BBC show Surgeons: At the Edge of Life premiered, with many operations filmed at Royal Papworth Hospital.